gitLabor8/Pannenkoekenprinter/README.md

 function that gradually slows down the base speed when nearing the destination.
 This has the caveat that lines get thicker at the end.
 To accommodate for this we disable the pump at a certain fixed distance from the end.

+### Minimal speed
+The motors have a base amount of resistance they encounter, namely the weight they need to move.
+Therefore they need a certain base speed to actually move.
+When we combine this with earlier mentioned solutions, we can see that the motor sometimes might fall still too early, should we naively scale the motor down to a speed of zero.
+Instead we introduced a minimal speed at which a motor should operate and once we are close enough to the target we completely shut down the motor.

 ### Default measuring deviation
 As shown in tab 4 of the spreadsheets, the x-measuring values have about